pluralsight/guides/draft/java-and-j2ee/building-a-graphql-server-with-spring-boot/article.md

 [GraphQL](http://graphql.org/) is a query language that offers an alternative model to developing APIs using a strong type system to provide a detailed description of an API.

-In this tutorial, you're going to learn how to build a GraphQL Server that will expose an API to create, update and delete entities of type `Book` with the following attributes:
+In this tutorial, you're going to learn how to build a GraphQL server that will expose an API to create, update and delete entities of type `Book` with the following attributes:
 - ID
 - Title
 - ISBN